spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/02-Week_CSS-Bootstrap/README.md

 In this week, we will continue diving into CSS and providing students with a thorough series on Bootstrap.
 Additionally, we'll cover deployments with GitHub Pages.

-  * Visit [the Class Content Unit Overview](../../../01-Class-Content/02-CSS-Bootstrap/README.md) for detailed information on key topics, learning objectives and homework.
+  * Refer to the [Class Content Unit Overview](../../../01-Class-Content/02-CSS-Bootstrap/README.md) for detailed information on key topics, learning objectives and homework.

 ## Instructor / TA Notes